-- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop. - ✓ You receive a delivery certificate and the service record at vehicle handover. - Before your first trip, read the entire operating instructions carefully. - Get to know the controls. - Get used to handling the motorcycle on a suitable piece of land before making a longer trip.
-Try also to ride as slowly as possible to get a better feel for the vehicle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in. ( p.
-56)
+- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop. - ✓ You receive a delivery certificate and the Service and Warranty Booklet at vehicle handover. - Before your first trip, read the entire operating instructions carefully. - Get to know the controls. - Get used to handling the motorcycle on a suitable piece of land before making a longer trip.
+Try also to ride as slowly as possible to get a better feel for the vehicle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in. (\ p.
+57)